-timate Kauri/Puriri Road Completed in July 1997, providing protection for 450 properties. neld in Chillingworth Completed in July 1997, providing protection for 50 properties. de up- 61 Makora Road A stopbank providing protection for one property. efence co-op- Otaihanga Domain Will provide protection for several properties in Otaihanga. ies in- 121 Otaihanga Road A ring stopbank providing protection for one property. nprove Jim Cook Park Existing stopbank will be reconstructed to give a better standard of protection.
-It currently has a high probability of failing in a major flood out ad- ge. event.
-A retaining wall will be built at the up- stream end of the stopbank. nprov- Waikanae Beach A stopbank will be built across the golf course providing protection for 400 properties. dating Pood Paising
+eultimate for 450 properties. be held in n Chillingworth Completed in July 1997, providing protection for 50 properties. ovide up- 61 Makora Road A stopbank providing protection for one property. il Defence ce co-op- Otaihanga Domain Will provide protection for several properties in Otaihanga. encies in- 121 Otaihanga Road A ring stopbank providing protection for one property. ist KCDC improve ke out ad- mage.
+Jim Cook Park Existing stopbank will be reconstructed to give a better standard of protection.
+It currently has a high probability of failing in a major flood event.
+A retaining wall will be built at the up- stream end of the stopbank. f improv- Waikanae Beach A stopbank will be built across the golf course providing protection for 400 properties. updating Road Raising The Council and KCDC will fund and implement road-raising at times that coincide with a road upgrading programme over the payt four

-Road Raising

-The Council and KCDC will fund and implement road-raising at times that coincide with a road upgrading programme over the next four years.
-Funded by District, Regional and 'Works and Services' rate.

 Greenaway Road A portion has already been raised in association with the Kauri/Puriri Road stopbank.
-Waikanae River in locations that provide the maximum benefit for river manage- Otaihanga Road An 800 m section from the start of Makora Rd will 2 ment purposes. be raised.
-River mouth management The river mouth will be periodically cut Makora Road The sections between No. 2 and No. 20 will be raised. when trigger points are met.
+Waikanae River in locations that provide the maximum benefit for river manage- Otaihanga Road An 800 m section from the start of Makora Rd will be raised.
+River mouth management The river mouth will be periodically cut Makora Road The sections between No. 2 and No. 20 will be raised.
+U when trigger points are met.
 The existing groyne will be maintained and monitored.
-House Raising River channel maintenance The river will be kept in the preferred This applies to exis by the WRC accor Individual owners The houses to be r 73 Makora Road ting properties on flood-prone land.
-It will be funded rding to the funding policy at the time of the work. will organise the work and ongoing maintenance. raised to the 100 year level are 1-17 Makora Road and 11 and 13 Toroa Road nance activities including repairs to and construction of bank protection (groynes and riprap), vegetation planting and berm maintenance.
-Bridge Lengthening The Fieldway Bridge causes severe flow constriction and will be length- ened to 18 m.
-Associated works such as channel widening will assist in mproving performance.
-The costs will be shared between the Council and KCDC.
-Monitoring Monitoring will assess the effectiveness of river management activities, river bed levels, conditions after floods and other natural hazards, and impacts of climate change.
-Annual reports will be produced and the accumulated knowledge applied Building Relocatio on to future assessments.
+House Raising River channel maintenance The river will be kept in the preferred This applies to exist by the WRC accor Individual owners The houses to be r ting properties on flood-prone land.
+It will be funded ding to the funding policy at the time of the work. will organise the work and ongoing maintenance. aised to the 100 year level are 1-17 Makora Road and 11 and 12 Toros Road alignment by regular channel mainte- nance activities including repairs to and construction of bank protection (groynes and riprap), vegetation planting and berm maintenance.
+Bridge Lengthenin g Monitoring Monitoring will assess the effectiveness of river management activities river bed The Fieldway Bridg ened to 18 m.
+Asso improving perform and KCDC. ge causes severe flow constriction and will be length- ciated works such as channel widening will assist in ance.
+The costs will be shared between the Council levels, conditions after floods and other natural hazards, and impacts of climate change.
+Annual reports will be produced and the accumulated knowledge applied